 - Take Biology/Zoology 1 and 2 and General (Inorganic) Chemistry 1 and 2 with concurrent labs.
 Some optometry schools also require or recommend a minimum of one course in anatomy or physiology.

 - Schedule a visit with a pre-health advisor.
 Arrange to have an advisor assigned to you to help plan when to take the required courses/prerequisites as outlined in the admission requirements of the school(s) you are interested in attending.

 - Join pre-health, science and/or pre-optometry (if available) clubs and other related clubs or groups so that you can meet other students interested in becoming optometrists.
-Junior and senior pre-health/optometry students can be helpful in providing a wealth of information on applying to optometry schools as well as how to prepare for the Optometry Admission Test (OAT).
+Junior and senior pre-health/optometry students can be helpful in providing a wealth of information on applying to optometry schools.

 - Take Organic Chemistry 1 and 2 and Physics 1 and 2, all with labs, and a psychology course.
 Some optometry schools require/recommend two psychology courses.
 A course in microbiology may be recommended depending on your course load and school(s) of interest.